Asurion

 Challenge 03

-Store experts were spending up to 45 minutes per customer on claim issues—time they couldn't afford with staffing constraints and increased non-repair responsibilities post-rebrand.
+Store technicians were spending up to 45 minutes per customer on claim issues—time they couldn't afford with staffing constraints and increased non-repair responsibilities post-rebrand.

-Simplify the in-store claims experience for customers and experts alike.
+Simplify the in-store claims experience for customers and technicians alike.

 Explore short- and long-term solutions for self-service by evaluating the tools we need.

-Enable customers to take their next step in claims and maximize expert's time on repairs.
+Enable customers to take their next step in claims and maximize technicians' time on repairs.

 The Approach